Helpful Links

 Wyoming

-*Wyoming has reciprocal arrangements for Journeyman licenses with Alaska, North Dakota and Oklahoma.
+Reciprocity: for Journeyman licenses with Alaska, North Dakota and Oklahoma.

 Wyoming Department of Fire Prevention and Electrical Safety Website